itsnicksia/wizardry-daphne-guide/docs/trust/trust.md

 trust.
 No conclusive evidence exists of its efficacy, but based on testing and player reports, using the expensive rooms seems like a waste of gold.
 It does help keeping your adventurers clean though.

+## Legendary Requests

+The following conditions must be met to unlock an adventurer's legendary request:

+- Trust Level 3
+- At least 3 pages of unlocked life story

+Note that the flaming heart is *NOT* required.